vtonteri/ot-harjoitustyo/README.md

 # **Workout Diary**

 One can create, save and follow a workout.
 Multiple users can use the application, with their own workouts.

+At the moment users can not log in or new users can not be created.

 ## **Notification about Python versions**